mlswg/mls-protocol/draft-ietf-mls-protocol.md

 leaves below that node.

-The reverse implication is not true: A member may not know the private keys of all the intermediate nodes they're below.
+The reverse implication is not true: A member may not know the private keys of all the intermediate nodes above them.
 Such a member has an _unmerged_ leaf.
 Encrypting to an intermediate node requires encrypting to the node's public key, as well as the public keys of all the unmerged leaves below it.
 A leaf is unmerged when it is first added, because the process of adding the leaf does not